guilhermebkel/gbkel-about/education.md

 <img src="assets/education/ufmg.png" align="left" width="120">

-**[ 2019 - Current ]** Universidade Federal de Minas Gerais

-Currently I'm doing a bachelor's degree in Electrical Engineering with emphasis on Computer Science.
+**[ 2019 - Current ]** Bachelor's degree in Electrical Engineering with emphasis on Computer Science

+Currently I'm enrolled on this course at **Universidade Federal de Minas Gerais**.

 <br>

 <img src="assets/education/freecodecamp.jpeg" align="left" width="120">

-**[ 2019 ]** freeCodeCamp
+**[ 2018-2019 ]** Web Full-stack Development Bootcamp

-I did an online bootcamp with more than 1000 hours of study in Web Full-Stack development.
+I did this online bootcamp on **freeCodeCamp**.

+I have reached more than 1000 hours of study in Web Full-Stack development and been in touch a lot with topics such as ```Responsive Web Design, Javascript Algorithms and Data Structures, Front End Libraries, APIs and Microservices, Information Security and Quality Assurance```

+So, I've gained solid knowledge about ```Node.js, React.js, Mocha.js, Express.js, Passport.js, Javascript, HTML5, CSS3, bcrypt, Helmet.js```.

 <br><br>

 <img src="assets/education/ifes.png" align="left" width="120">

-**[ 2015 - 2019 ]** Instituto Federal do Espírito Santo
+**[ 2015 - 2018 ]** Mechanics Technical

-I did a technical course about Mechanics.
+At highschool I did a course focused on **Mechanics** at **Instituto Federal do Espírito Santo**.

+I've improved soft skills such as ```Communication and Teamwork```.

+Besides, I got in touch with ```Programming``` as well.